federicovilla55/asgd_staleness/README.md

 Project Description: [Read Here](https://github.com/epfml/OptML_course/blob/d61132781e50c3528249cb6325ff9aacd55a26d3/labs/mini-project/miniproject_description.pdf).
 Project Report : See below

 In order to run the main ASGD variants script, you have to be placed at the root of the project.
-Then, you can run the following command :
+Then, you can run the following command in the command shell:
 ```
 python -m ASGD.run_tests <asgd_variant_name> <overparam_number>
 ```

 where